SaltyPaws/CATPAW_toolhead/README.md

 # CATPAW_toolhead

 CatPaw is the ideal toolhead for Voron Zero series with Orbiter 2.0 Extruder.
 I developed this toolhead as I was unhappy with the existing options.
-The standard Voron Zero 0.2 toolhead does not provide as much cooling as I prefer, and certinly less than the StealthBurner toolhead.
-My design goals were also minimum loss of print volume and maximum compatibillity with toolheads and options for probe and filament sensor.
+The standard Voron Zero 0.2 toolhead does not provide as much cooling as I prefer, and certainly less than the StealthBurner toolhead.
+My design goals were also minimum loss of print volume and maximum compatibility with toolheads and options for probe and filament sensor.

 CATPAW:
 - Uses Voron Zero 0.2 toolhead cartridges, so should work with all toolheads for voron Zero 0.2 (fan saver recommended)
 - 2x 4010 Blowers, with StealthBurner duct layout for near arctic level part cooling (2x 4010 provides more air than StealthBurner toolhead)
 - Almost no loss in print volume.
-X axis should be full width, loss off a milimeter or so on X if you print with your door closed.
+X axis should be full width, loss off a millimeter or so on X if you print with your door closed.
 (Magnets on my door are strong enough, so the door closes again if the toolhead bumps into it, giving me the full 120x120 mm even when printing ABS
 - Option to add the slideswipe Probe.
-I shorteded the probe, but all other parts can be used from https://github.com/SaltyPaws/Voron_0.1and0.2mods/SlideSwipe or original repo (https://github.com/chestwood96/SlideSwipe)
+I shortened the probe, but all other parts can be used from https://github.com/SaltyPaws/Voron_0.1and0.2mods/SlideSwipe or original repo (https://github.com/chestwood96/SlideSwipe)
 - Option to add under extruder filament Sensor
 - Carriages are provided for MGN7 and MGN9 X-axis rails.
 It is recommended to print the provided X carriage for the appropriate rail.
 In order to minimize toolhead height, I lowered the screw hole for the rear mounting screw.
 The CATPAW toolhead will work with the stock Voron Zero 0.2 Carriage, but the screw securing the X-carriage from the rear will not fit.